Ay-Solomon/skills-github-pages/index.md

 # Hello and Welcome!

-I am Ay-Solomon, and this is my blog where I share my thoughts and projects on various topics.
+I am Ay-Solomon, and this is my blog where I share my thoughts and showcase my projects on various topics.

 ## About Me